Why Do Buddhists Have Statues?

 Can Buddhist Have Multiple Wives?

-For Buddhists, marriage is generally viewed as a secular, non-religious practise by Buddhists, despite the fact that Gautama Buddha was married.
+Marriage is regarded as a secular, non-religious practise by Buddhists, despite the fact that Gautama Buddha was married.

 Buddha Statues For Meditation

-Many people who are very passionate about meditation are known to have owned at least one Buddha statue as they look up to the Buddha as the source of inspiration to pursue their meditation goals.
+People who are really dedicated to the practise of meditation are known to have at least one Buddha statue in their homes.
+This is because they look to the Buddha as the source of inspiration to help them achieve their goals about meditation.

 Buddha Statues As A Gift

-One cannot deny how useful a Buddha statue can be as a decorative item in a living room or in a garden.
+One cannot question the practicality of a Buddha statue as a decorative piece in a living room or in a garden.
 This is something that cannot be denied.

-People all over the world visit various Buddha statues galleries whether they be a physical gallery or online Buddha statues gallery so as to search for the perfect Buddha status as a gift for their loved ones.
+People from all over the world go to a variety of different Buddha statues galleries, whether it be a physical gallery or an online Buddha statues gallery, in order to look for the ideal Buddha statue to give to the people they care about as a present.

 Do Buddhists Worship Buddha Statues?